 Checking back a year later....summers are HOT and HUMID!
 While we had dreams of only using the AC occasionally, the AC is on full time in the summer.
 We spend a lot of time in indoors and in the water in the summer!

 |Do you miss anything about living in a house?|

 I think we all miss having privacy.
 Pat misses having a big shower with unlimited hot water.
 Jack misses the consistent Wifi.
 Alexa misses the fireplace in the winter and the hot tub (ok - and a big shower).
-Hailey misses her big room (where she could make even bigger messes).
+August misses his big room (where he could make even bigger messes).
 What we don't miss.....bills, bills and more bills.
 Pine needles, yard work, a huge house to clean, worrying about the trees falling on the house, mowing the lawn and all the STUFF that goes with owning a house.

 |Still the same!|

 |Does your kitchen (galley) have everything you need?|

 Yup, 3 big fridge drawers and 1 freezer drawer, a small oven, a 3 burner propane stove, a convection microwave oven, a coffee maker, toaster, of course a blender and even an espresso machine.
 There is very little storage, but it's made us figure out what is really necessary vs what is just fun to own.

 |Now we have a bigger fridge and a big freezer chest in the pilot house.
 But we still have everything we need!
 We've even added an Instant Pot and Air Fryer!|